ARM-software/arm-trusted-firmware/docs/porting-guide.md

 ### Function : bl1_plat_prepare_exit() [optional]

-    Argument : void
+    Argument : entry_point_info_t *
     Return   : void

-This function is called prior to exiting BL1 in response to the `RUN_IMAGE_SMC` request raised by BL2.
+This function is called prior to exiting BL1 in response to the `RUN_IMAGE` SMC request raised by BL2.
 It should be used to perform platform specific clean up or bookkeeping operations before transferring control to the next image.
+It receives the address of the `entry_point_info_t` structure passed from BL2.
 This function runs with MMU disabled.

 3.2 Boot Loader Stage 2 (BL2)